Brew-haha: Yelich, Rodgers chug at Bucks game

 🍻 @DavidBakhtiari and @AaronRodgers12 go head-to-head in a beer chugging competition!! #GoPackGo | #FearTheDeer pic.twitter.com/etedPaiJ9G— Milwaukee Bucks (@Bucks) May 24, 2019

-Rodgers did offer somewhat of an explanation, implying in a tweet he'd prefer a different libation.
+Rodgers did offer somewhat of an explanation, implying in a tweet that he would prefer a different libation.

 Make it scotch next time @DavidBakhtiari #bucks— Aaron Rodgers (@AaronRodgers12) May 24, 2019